CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

    > **Note**: It may take up to 30 minutes for the Docker container to be ready and start accepting requests, depending on network speed.

-6. Once the NVIDIA Riva model is succedded start the new CMD session connect to the VM throught SSH.
+6. Once the NVIDIA Riva model has succeeded start the new CMD session and connect to the VM through SSH.

    ![](../media/succedded-nvidiamodel.png)